-River access and habitat restoration projects will be planned, budgeted and implemented over approximately ten years following plan adoption.
-Projects related to access and habitat improvements are already underway at Riverbend South Park and Drake Park.
-These projects are examples of the types of treatments that may occur at other parks along the Deschutes River as a result of the river access and habitat restoration plan.
+The 28 river access and habitat restoration projects will be planned, budgeted and implemented over approximately ten years.
+Projects related to access and habitat improvements are already underway at Riverbend South and Drake Park.
+These projects are examples of the types of treatments that may occur at other parks along the Deschutes River as a result of the River Access and Habitat Restoration Plan.
 Treatments may include planting and fencing areas to improve habitat, and improving access points to reduce or eliminate erosion.

 Why is the plan needed?

 The 16 parks along the Deschutes River are some of the most beloved and highly visited district properties.
 The popularity of river use has resulted in impacts such as trampled vegetation, user-created access paths and erosion along the riverbank.
 Population and tourism growth are expected to add more use in the future.
 In anticipation, the district took a proactive approach to identify optimized river access and habitat restoration projects in a plan.
 The plan will document existing conditions, community desires, and prioritize access and restoration projects.

 How can community members learn more/provide feedback/ask questions?

 What projects will occur as a result of the plan?

 The plan identified and prioritized 28 future projects.
 The district anticipates these projects will be constructed over an approximate 10-year timeframe.
 Funding for the projects will be a combination of district general funds and grants.
 The district collected public feedback on the potential projects through a survey and community meetings to help refine and update the project list.

 Will existing access points be removed as part of this project?